-UCCS supports the following efforts to evaluate the conduct of ongoing research:
+UCCS supports efforts to evaluate the conduct of ongoing research.

-- 1. Encouraging questions, concerns, and self-reporting by participants, investigators, and research staff as an avenue to evaluate knowledge and implementation of ethical and compliant research. - 2.
+- 1. Questions, concerns, and self-reporting by investigators and research staff are an avenue to evaluate knowledge and implementation of ethical and compliant research. - 2.
 Continuing review by the IRB and required reporting. - 3.
-Performing for-cause post approval monitoring of UCCS study sites and/or protocols. - a.
-For-cause post approval monitoring may be initiated by a complaint from the sponsor, the Institutional Official (IO), HRPP staff, or a finding of research non-compliance. - b.
-For-cause post approval monitoring may include requests for study documents such as consent forms, data, or other relevant information. - c.
-If a PI does not comply with post-approval monitoring requests, the process outlined in SOP section Special Topics: XII will be applied.
+Perform for-cause post approval monitoring of UCCS study sites and/or protocols.

+C. Invitation for Comments/Suggestions: